UAAP Season 81 basketball tournaments

 The UAAP Season 81 basketball tournaments were the University Athletic Association of the Philippines (UAAP) basketball tournaments for the 2018–19 school year.

-Former NU Bulldogs athletic director Junel Baculi replaced Atty.
-Rebo Saguisag as commissioner for the season's basketball tournaments on August 28, 2018.
+Former NU Bulldogs athletic director Junel Baculi replaced Rebo Saguisag as commissioner for the season's basketball tournaments on August 28, 2018.
 Former Vietnam Basketball Association commissioner Tonichi Pujante was also appointed as assistant commissioner.

 The senior men's and women's tournaments began on September 8, 2018 while the games of the juniors' division began on November 11.

 The Ateneo Blue Eagles and the NU Lady Bulldogs successfully defended their championships this season.
 Ateneo finished first after the elimination round, followed by Adamson.
 UP, FEU and La Salle finished tied for third, with UP getting the #3 seed due to tiebreakers.
 FEU defeated La Salle in the playoff for the #4 seed, and were beaten by Ateneo in the semifinals.
 Adamson lost out in the semifinals again, losing to UP, who have never been in the semifinals since 1998.
 Qualifying to its first UAAP Finals since 1986, UP was swept by Ateneo in the latter's second consecutive (and tenth overall) UAAP title.
 Thirdy Ravena was named Finals MVP, after scoring a still-standing UAAP Finals record of 38 points in the title-clinching Game 2.